 Hoodia — Hoodia gordonii is a succulent plant native to Africa.
 Weight-loss patch manufacturers claim this ingredient suppresses appetite and helps reduce food intake.
 But, there is very little published research in humans, according to The Mayo Clinic.

 Guarana — An herbal source of caffeine commonly found in dietary products promoted for weight-loss.
 Caffeine works to stimulate the central nervous system, increase thermogenesis, and fat oxidation.

 Short-term clinical trials of combination products and research findings state caffeine may have a possible modest effect on body weight or decreased weight gain over time, states eMedicineHealth.

 Bladder Wrack (Fucus Vesiculosus) — This brown seaweed is found in the ocean and contains iodine, which may prompt your thyroid gland to increase metabolism, says Examine.com.
 Research to support the use of fucus as a weight-loss aid is minimal.

 Any one of the ingredients in a weight-loss patch can have an adverse side effect.
 If you are not being supervised by a medical professional—who has approved the use of the ingredients—than you may be putting your health in danger.

-L-carnitine can cause problems for people taking certain medications, or have high blood pressure.
-However, it can cause an adverse reaction when taken with certain medications, according to Drugs.com.
+L-carnitine can cause problems for people taking certain medications, according to Drugs.com.

 It’s easy to see how the safety of a product that contains multiple ingredients.
 However, this can only be determined by examining each ingredient.
 Plus, looking at their effect on any health conditions or interactions with medications.